cafarooo/InstagramAutomation/README.md

 Unfollow feature doesn't work, there is an element blocking the unfollow buttons.
 Will be patched in the future.

-Original implementation of this bot is here; https://towardsdatascience.com/increase-your-instagram-followers-with-a-simple-python-bot-fde048dce20d
+Original implementation of this bot is here: https://towardsdatascience.com/increase-your-instagram-followers-with-a-simple-python-bot-fde048dce20d